KellenEvans/GradesProgram/README.md

 int main()
 {
    double midterm_grade;
-   //I chose to make this variable a double because grades can often contain decimals. double project_average;
-   //I chose to make this variable a double because grades can often contain decimals. double homework_average;
-   //I chose to make this variable a double because grades can often contain decimals. double current_average;
-   //I chose to make this variable a double because grades can often contain decimals. double minimum_final;
+   double project_average;
+   double homework_average;
+   double current_average;
+   double minimum_final;
-   //I chose to make this variable a double because grades can often contain decimals. const int course_goal = 70;
+   const int course_goal = 70;
-   //I chose to make this variable an int because it has to be set to 70 and 70 doesn't contain any decimals.
-   //I chose to make this variable a constant because for this project this variable doesn't need to be changed.

    cout << "Please press enter after typing in each number.\n"; cout << "Enter your midterm grade as a number from 0 to 100.\n";